fignupafya/FolderComparer/README.md

 ## Usage

-1. Run the script.
+1. Ensure you have [Python](https://www.python.org/downloads/) installed as a dependency.
+2. Run the script by clicking on `Folder Comparer.pyw` and selecting "Run with Python."
-2. Select the folders you want to compare using the "Folder 1" and "Folder 2" buttons.
+3. Select the folders you want to compare using the "Folder 1" and "Folder 2" buttons.
-3. Click the "Compare" button to analyze the folders.
+4. Click the "Compare" button to analyze the folders.
-4. View the results in the text area.
+5. View the results in the text area.

 ## Additional Operations